clayne/hacktical-c/task/README.md

 }
 ```

-The producer increases the counter and then yields control to the consumer, execution resumes on the next line following `hc_task_yield()` on the next call.
+The producer increases the counter and then yields control to the consumer, execution resumes on the next line following `hc_task_yield()` on next call.

 ```C
 void producer(struct hc_task *task) {